Greg-T8/Notebook/topics/concepts/unit_testing_powershell.md

 Some things to note about this code:

-- The script makes a couple of calls to out-of-process dependencies.
-Out-of-process dependencies
+- The script uses `Get-Module`, which looks for the `PowerShellGet` module
+- The scritp may call `Install-Module` to install the latest version of `VerifyPowerShellGet`

 Here's a unit test for `VerifyPowerShellGet`: